MichaelAkridge-NOAA/ai4me-cookbook/README.md

 ### Workshop Goals: TBD
 - Equip the team with a shared understanding of object detection workflows
 - define how annotations fit into the model lifecycle
-- develop a clear plan to maximize annotation team efficiency
+- develop a clear plan to maximize team efficiency

 ### Workshop Prep -  Clarify objectives/goals, priorities, and expectations.